codejay12/clothing-similarity-search/README.md

 ###🤖 Extracting Useful Features
  <p>In my project, I actively extracted useful features by implementing various techniques and methodologies.
 Firstly, I identified the specific requirements and objectives of my project, determining the key features that were crucial for achieving the desired outcomes.</p>

 <p>Using the BeautifulSoup scraping tool and ParseHub software, I employed data extraction techniques to retrieve the relevant information from the web pages.
 I carefully analyzed the HTML structure and identified the specific elements and attributes that contained the desired features.
-By leveraging the capabilities of these tools, I extracted text, images, links, and other data points that were important for my project.</p>
+By leveraging the capabilities of these tools, I extracted text,links, and other data points that were important for my project.</p>

 <p>Furthermore, I applied data cleaning and preprocessing techniques to ensure the extracted features were in a usable format.
 This involved removing any irrelevant or noisy data, handling missing values, and normalizing the extracted information as needed.
 By performing these preprocessing steps, I ensured the quality and consistency of the features extracted.</p>